What does the overall purchase process involve?

 - Purchase Agreement

-The first may be either the Production Deposit or the Design work or the two can happen at the same time, which may first depends on your priorities.
-When you are sure about your intent to purchase a kit, we will establish a time frame for production and help you get started on the designing process.
+The first step may be either the Production Deposit or the Design work, depending on your priorities and on your timeline.
+When you are sure about your intent to purchase a kit, we will establish a time frame for production and help you get started on the design process.

 Design and Engineering